Gradient boosting for convex cone predict and optimize problems: Methodology

-We conclude this section by noting that the SPO estimation process can be posed as a bi-linear optimization:
+The SPO estimation process can be posed as a bi-level optimization:

-Solving Program $\eqref{eq:spo_bi_level}$ to global optimality is challenging as the problem is generally non-convex.
-As such, we choose to solve Program $\eqref{eq:spo_bi_level}$ to local optimality by applying functional gradient descent \citep{Friedman2001}.
-Specifically, at each iteration of gradient descent we must first solve $m$ QCPs to optimality.
-The gradient, $\nabla_{\hat{\toi{\bc}}} \ell_{\text{QSPO}}$, is then obtained by specialized $\argmin$ differentiation \citep{Agrawal2019,Agrawal2020,Amos2017}, described in more detail below.
+We approximate a local solution to Program $\eqref{eq:spo_bi_level}$ by applying functional gradient descent \citep{Friedman2001}.
+Specifically, at each iteration of gradient descent we must first solve $m$ QCPs to optimality and the gradient, $\nabla_{\toi{\hat{\bc}}} \ell_{\text{QSPO}}$, is obtained by specialized $\argmin$ differentiation described below.